Last Updated: January 6, 2023

 Advantages and risks of outsourcing in the UK

-61% of British businesses outsource their payroll
+61% of British businesses outsourced their payroll in 2019

 Compared to the costly in-house practice, outsourced payroll gives you the benefits of a secure and more affordable service that’s compliant with HMRC’s requirements.